Southern Illinois: Historical politics

 Southern Illinois has historically been a conservative Democratic region.
 In the early months of the Civil War, some residents in Williamson County voted for secession from the Union.
 On April 15, 1861 the citizens of Marion passed a resolution calling for the division of Illinois and the secession of Southern Illinois.
 The resolution was soon repealed, but General Benjamin Prentiss left a company of men near Marion for defense as he passed by on his way to a garrison in Cairo.
 Despite some southern sympathizers, most young men in the region joined the Union Army.

 Democratic roots in Southern Illinois relate to the region's shared culture with the South, where the Democratic Party before the American Civil War and after Reconstruction was dominant until the 1960s.
 Democratic affiliations were strengthened during the Great Depression and Franklin D. Roosevelt's administration.
 There are, however, some long-time Republican counties in the region, most notably, Edwards County.

-However, within the last few decades, Southern Illinois has trended GOP due to nationwide support for the GOP among rural areas, while Northern Illinois due to outward migration from Democratic-leaning Cook County has trended Democratic.
+Within the last few decades, Southern Illinois has trended GOP due to nationwide support for the GOP among rural areas, while Northern Illinois due to outward migration from Democratic-leaning Cook County has trended Democratic.
 Democratic candidates were competitive in the counties of Southern Illinois until around 1996.
 Beginning as recently as the presidential election of 2000, Democrats have under-performed in Southern Illinois despite winning Illinois consecutively.

 Economy

 There are two main centers of commerce for Southern Illinois.
 They consist of the St. Louis, Missouri metropolitan area (home to approximately 2.8 million people), and the Carbondale, Marion, Herrin, Harrisburg area (home to approximately 245,000 people).

 The main agricultural products of Southern Illinois are crops such as corn and soybeans.
 Apples, peaches, grapes, are commonly found throughout Southern Illinois as well as the occasional sunflower, cotton, wheat, hay, and milo fields.
 In recent years there has been development of wineries in the Shawnee Hills region.
 Additional growth has occurred with the local foods movement as Southern Illinois' climate allows for fruit and vegetable production.

 Southern Illinois is also the home to aquaculture, beef, swine, equine, sheep, goats, and other livestock production.
 Agricultural efforts in the region are greatly aided by a small University of Illinois Extension research station near Dixon Springs and extensive research from Southern Illinois University – Carbondale's College of Agricultural Sciences.
 SIUC is home to the state's only non-land grant research-focused university with an agricultural college which provides practical research to the scientific and agricultural communities both in Southern Illinois as well as the rest of the state and the broader region.

 Southern Illinois also has significant coal deposits; however, since the late 1980s, the coal industry has suffered significant decline due to the decreased demand for high-sulfur coal, which causes more pollution.
 The collapse of the coal industry had profound and lasting impact on the region's economy.
 With the introduction and application of scrubber technology at power plants, demand for high-sulfur has made a return in the 2010s.